learn-co-curriculum/dsc-inheritance/README.md

 ### Changing Values and Methods

-Note that in both of these classes, you have methods named `practice` with have the same name, but different behaviors.
+Note that in both of these classes, you have methods named `practice` that have the same name, but different behaviors.
 This is an example of **_Polymorphism_**, meaning that you can have methods that have the same name, but contain different code inside their bodies.
 This is not a naming collision because these functions exist attached to different classes.

 Also, take note of the way the `perform` method is written inside of `Bass_Guitarist`.
-If you want a method in a subclass to do everything that method does in a superclass and *then* do something else, you can accomplish this by simply calling the superclass's version of the method by accessing it with `super()` and then adding any remaining behavior afterwards in the body of the function.
+If you want a method in a subclass to do everything that method does in a superclass and *then* do something else, you can accomplish this by simply calling the superclass's version of the method by accessing it with `super()` and then adding any remaining behavior afterward in the body of the function.

 ### Accessing Methods